Mojisola-Akinrelere/To-Do-List/README.md

 ## Monthly Project For December
 ### Question
 Build a Simple To-Do List Application

+### Objective
-Objective: Create a basic To-Do List application using HTML, CSS, and vanilla JavaScript.The application should allow users to add tasks and remove them.
+Create a basic To-Do List application using HTML, CSS, and vanilla JavaScript.The application should allow users to add tasks and remove them.

 ### Specifications
 1. The application should have an input field for users to add new tasks.